mich2k/Text-Splitter/README.md

     python3.X textsplitter.py
   ```

-  you can check you python version running:
+  you can check your python version by running:

+    ```
     python3 -V
+    ```

-  if this is not working means that you are running python 2.X and this script won't work
+  if this is not working means that you are running python 2.X

 #  Dependencies
     - Python 3.x